Et9797/pdf-table-scraper/README.md

 ## pdf-scraper

-Extract tables from PDF files and converts them into Excel/Pandas Dataframe format.
+Example program to extract tables from PDF files using pdfplumber, and converting them into Excel/Pandas Dataframe format.